 This can be done by using a margin call calculator.

-Examples that describe liquidation price
+Examples that describe it better

 I will give you two different examples that describe this concept.